0112Derrick/AboutMePage/README.md

-# AboutMePage
+# AboutMe-Derrick
- A page detailing who I am.
+A profile page about me for my portfolio.